ahmetkucuk/paying-mobile-client/README.md

 paying-mobile-client
 ====================

-Paying - An Hackathon project
+Paying - A Hackathon project

 Client Side of payment system that offers offline payment using WIFI-Direct.